 In her absence the Designated Person is:

-Name: Ed Gittins (Assistant Head Teacher) and Dee Hughes (Interim Head Teacher)
+Name: Ed Gittins (Assistant Head Teacher) and Mrs Laura Collins (Interim Head of School)

 The Nominated Governor for safeguarding children is:

 Name: Mr Martin Keightly